INDICATIONS OF EACH TECHNIQUE

 Inclusion criteria for refractive surgery

-- High Myopia, astigmatism or hyperopia stable for more than 2 years
+- Stable myopia, astigmatism or hyperopia for at least 2 years

 - No auto-immune disease : lupus, scleroderma …

 - Comparative table of each technique of refractive surgery